nochilli/auto-vwifi/index.md

 ## Privacy & Security

-- Credentials are stored locally in the browser's secure storage
+- Credentials stored securely in the browser's local storage

-- No data is transmitted to external servers
+- Communication only with VIT's authentication server

-- All communication is directly with the VOLSBB authentication server
+- Zero data transmitted to external servers

 ## License